 3 Excellent playground areas in Burgess Park Playground

-Here is our summary after visiting the three playgrounds with kids (6 years and 3 years):
+Here is our summary after visiting the three playgrounds with our kids (6 years and 3 years old).

 Our favourite Burgess Park playground is on the Camberwell side, where you’ll find several structures made of natural wood.
 They resemble tree-houses and are linked together with ropes, nets and tunnels.
 Just the sight of these beautiful timber houses was enough to excite our kids and they turned out the be both challenging and fun for a six-year-old to explore unaided.
 Our three-year-old needed a bit of support, but had lots of fun being guided by his big sister.
 On the slightly negative side, the play area is not that big and it doesn’t take many kids before it feels crowded.

 But where’s the woodland?

 Considering the huge amount of green space available in Burgess Park we were a bit surprised that the playground has been assigned such a limited area in the corner of the park next to a road.
 It would have been great to see more open space surrounding the playground making it easier for families to have a picnic on the grass while keeping an eye on the kids.
 We also didn’t quite get the reason why it’s called “Woodland Play Area” as the playground is squeezed between a footpath and a road with not that much natural vegetation.

 Things we like about the Woodland Play Area:

 - Inspiring design, kids get engaged very fast

 - Natural wooden materials

 - Nice mix of play equipment from swings and slides to nets and poles